UVADS/ds2001/programming_assignments/python/hw_data_tasks_and_types.md

 7a.
 (1 PT) Build a list from the touchdowns, calling it *td*, and print it.

-Parts 7b, 7c can be most easily accomplished with a list comprehension.
+Parts 7b, 7c can be most easily accomplished with a list comprehension, so please apply them for this questions.
 We will discuss these further later, but for now, please read this brief article about them:

 https://www.w3schools.com/python/python_lists_comprehension.asp